May 27, 2019

 About IMAC Holdings, Inc.

 IMAC Holdings was created in March 2015 to expand on the footprint of the original IMAC Regeneration Center, which opened in Kentucky in August 2000.
 IMAC Regeneration Centers combine life science advancements with traditional medical care for movement-restricting diseases and conditions.
 It owns or manages outpatient clinics that provide regenerative, orthopedic and minimally invasive procedures and therapies.
-It has partnered with several active and former professional athletes, including brand ambassadors Ozzie Smith, David Price, Tony Delk and Mike Ditka.
+It has partnered with several active and former professional athletes, including brand ambassadors Ozzie Smith and Tony Delk.
 IMAC’s outpatient medical clinics emphasize its focus around treating sports and orthopedic injuries without surgery or opioids.

 Safe Harbor Statement